Affordable Housing Facts

 Creating choices with housing vouchers

 Eligible households pay 30% to 40% of their incomes for rent, and Metro HRA pays the remainder directly to the landlord, within established rent limits.
-Participating property owners are guaranteed a stable source of rental income.
-This injects more than $50 million of federal and state funds annually into the regional economy.
+The 2,200 participating private property owners are guaranteed a stable source of rental income.
+This injects more than $60 million of federal and state funds annually into the regional economy.
 The Metro HRA’s service area includes nearly 100 cities, thus avoiding a concentration of assisted housing.
 All housing units in the program are inspected annually by HRA staff.

 Metro HRA has a mobility counseling program, Community Choice, to assist voucher holders to find housing outside of concentrated areas of poverty and enjoy success in their new neighborhoods.
 The program includes landlord recruitment, participant recruitment, pre-move counseling, housing search assistance, and post-move counseling.